galasa-dev/cli/docs/generated/errors-list.md

 - GAL1183E: Failed to get secrets.
 Unexpected http status code {} received from the server.
 Error details from the server are: '{}'
 - GAL1184E: Failed to get secrets.
 Unexpected http status code {} received from the server.
 Error details from the server are not in the json format.
 - GAL1185E: Failed to get secrets.
 Sending the get request to the Galasa service failed.
 Cause is {}
+- GAL1186E: Invalid secret type provided.
+Supported secret types are: {}.
+Check your provided command parameters and try again.
+- GAL1187E: Failed to set a secret named '{}'.
+Unexpected http status code {} received from the server.
+- GAL1188E: Failed to set a secret named '{}'.
+Unexpected http status code {} received from the server.
+Error details from the server could not be read.
+Cause: {}
+- GAL1189E: Failed to set a secret named '{}'.
+Unexpected http status code {} received from the server.
+Error details from the server are not in a valid json format.
+Cause: '{}'
+- GAL1190E: Failed to set a secret named '{}'.
+Unexpected http status code {} received from the server.
+Error details from the server are: '{}'
+- GAL1191E: Failed to set a secret named '{}'.
+Unexpected http status code {} received from the server.
+Error details from the server are not in the json format.
+- GAL1192E: Failed to set a secret named '{}'.
+Sending the put request to the Galasa service failed.
+Cause is {}
+- GAL1193E: Invalid flag combination provided. --username cannot be provided with --base64-username, --password cannot be provided with --base64-password, and --token cannot be provided with --base64-token.
+Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
+- GAL1194E: Invalid secret description provided.
+The description provided with the --description flag cannot be an empty string, and must only contain characters in the Latin-1 character set.
 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1226E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}
 - GAL1227E: Internal failure.
 Contents of gzip could not be decoded. {} error: {}